 Another great feature of Jetty Park is the abundance of nearby restaurants.
 George King Blvd boasts a collection of waterside restaurants less than a 5-minute drive from the campground.
 You could even walk if you want the extra exercise.

 We ordered our brunch from 4th Street Fillin' Station to-go and brought it back to our campsite.
-However, it is on my must-do list to go back and dine there.
 It is an open-air venue with indoor dining and a lovely outdoor dining area.
 The food was absolutely delectable.
 Their menu offers creative twists on American classics.
 My husband had the Pork Hash and devoured it with pleasure.
 He barely spoke a word and seemed so contented with his order.
 I opted for the Cauliflower Tacos which surpassed my expectations.

 Reservations at Jetty Park and Other Information